 Flying into Cairo, Egypt, our guide met us at the airport.
-He helped check us into the 5-star hotel in Giza, where we had our especially incredible first view of the Great Pyramids.
+He helped check us into the five-star hotel in Giza, where we had our especially incredible first view of the Great Pyramids.
 The site appeared to be a desert mirage, right on the edge of the city.
 We did a food tour first thing, so we could sample and learn about the food we’d be eating during our visit.
 That afternoon we visited the famous Muhammad Ali Mosque, which overlooks and offers a magnificent view of the sprawling city with its 20 million inhabitants.

 Day Two of Cairo, Egypt